aniket2s/Password-Generator/README.md

 # Password-Generator
-This is a web application used to generate random passwords of different lengths.
+This is an application used to generate random passwords of different lengths according to user needs.